Testing#

 If you do not configure code coverage properly, the resulting report does not show the real scope covered by the test suite.

-Assuming that a PyAnsys project follows The src directory layout, you must pass the following flag when Test execution:
+Assuming that a PyAnsys project follows The src directory layout, you must pass the following flag when executing tests:

 pytest --cov=ansys.<product>.<library> --cov-report=term tests/